Common Questions About the BSN-ASD Program

 MSOE graduates have a strong record of success on the NCLEX exam.
-Since the start of the BSN - ASD program in 2013, the NCLEX pass rate for students in the BSN - ASD program is 98%.
+Since the start of the BSN - ASD program in 2013, the NCLEX pass rate for students in the BSN - ASD program ranges from 96% to 100%.

 Is there a deadline for applications?

-No. Applicants are accepted until we reach our cohort limit of 32 students.
-We admit students twice per year – September and March.
+No. Applicants are accepted until we reach out cohort limit.
+We admit students twice per year – September and January.